conmaol/maglocunus/d/data_model.md

 Data models are also known as `ontologies`, and RDF Schema is a W3C standard ontology language that can be used to formalise a data model.

-RDFS Schema can capture entity types and subtypes (ie ‘classes’ and ‘subclasses’):
+RDF Schema (RDFS) can capture entity types and subtypes (ie ‘classes’ and ‘subclasses’):

 ```
 :Person, :Student, :Teacher, :Event, :Course a rdfs:Class .